Join us at for a virtual info session – next session is Tuesday, February 2nd at 7 pm!

 We strive to make camp accessible to everyone!
 We serve a diverse community of campers and search for staff from all backgrounds that bring unique skills and experiences with them to camp.
-We are the only Brooklyn based camp that hires internationally and believe there is tremendous value in learning to interact with those that are different from us.
+We believe there is tremendous value in learning to interact with those that are different from us.

-Central to our philosophy is the smallcamp experience.
-We spend our days in consistent, small groups of 10-12 campers with the same leaders each day.
-Over the course of the summer, these groups will plan their days collaboratively, overcome challenges together, and make life long memories with each other, allowing for deeper relationships and connections that last a lifetime.
+Central to our philosophy has always been the smallcamp experience.
+In response to COVID-19, we have adapted to spend our days in even smaller groups.
+Smallcamps will consist of up to 10 consistent campers with the same two leaders each week.
+Over the course of the summer, these groups will plan their days collaboratively, overcome challenges together, allowing for deeper relationships and connections that last a lifetime.

 We believe, and research agrees, that children need to have time and space to play with each other.
 Unstructured play helps children develop important lifelong skills, such as communication, cooperation, self-management, and other social and emotional skills proven to lead to long-term development.
 Our staff are trained to allow real play to happen, so children can learn and grow together.

-By signing up for our Brooklyn day camp, you are committing to joining an electronics-free community.
+By signing up for our Prospect Park day camp, you are committing to joining an electronics-free community.
 Without their devices, our campers learn how to build relationships through meaningful conversations, and to be present in their environment.

-One hundred thirty three years is a long time to perfect the art of youth development.
+One hundred thirty-four years is a long time to perfect the art of youth development.
 Formal metrics confirm what anecdotal reports have always shown us: building strong social and emotional foundations sets children up for true long-term success.